 I would just turn on the tears when I wanted something, knowing I would most likely get it.
 It wasn’t things all the time, but just my own way.

 Now, I didn’t do it consciously!
 I didn’t stop and think about crying to get what I wanted.
 I didn’t fake cry!
 It was very real!
 That spoiled child came out in full force!
+Being a manipulative woman doesn’t always involve a conscious effort to manipulate.

 I didn’t know how to manage my emotions when I was let down.
 I never learned how to wait or how to accept ‘no’.

 It was emotional manipulation tactics even though the emotions were very real.
 I was still getting my way using tears because it was a learned behavior.
-I may not have been trying to manipulate but that was the result.
+I may not have been trying to manipulate but that was most certainly the result.

 Manipulating God to Bless Me